£416.66 Excluding VAT

 - Some familiarity with employment practices that could help close pay gaps.

 - A computer with Microsoft Excel installed.
 A spreadsheet with the data to be analysed during the course will be emailed to you before the course.

 - Be comfortable with the basic operations of Microsoft Excel such as entering data, undertaking simple calculations such as the average and producing simple charts.

 It is important to note that this course is not a training course in Microsoft Excel or the details of the legislation about gender pay gap reporting hence why some familiarity with these is needed.
 However, you will learn additional details about both of these topics during the course.

 What you will learn?

 The course begins with the calculation of the mandatory statistics that you have to submit in your statutory gender pay gap report and we will explore what they do and do not tell you i.e.

 - Mean and median gender pay gap & bonus gap

 The course then introduces you to additional ways to make your figures more meaningful and easier to interpret.
-These methods can also be used to identify the most effective way to close a gender pay gap once you have specified where you want to be.
+These methods can also be used to identify the most effective way to close a gender (or ethnicity/disability) pay gap once you have specified where you want to be.
 Specifically:

 - How to plot your results in a variety of chart formats.